-2) Do you want to learn specific concepts, niches, or genres within your lessons?
+2) Do you want to learn specific concepts within your lessons?

 Looking for private tutoring for your child?
 Perhaps your elementary student is struggling with math overall, and would benefit from some extra guidance.
 For older students, however, often the struggle is in a specific concept within their math class, such as algebra, geometry, or calculus.
 Or, maybe it’s more SAT prep than just math.

 Similarly, as a music student, you wouldn’t just book a “music teacher” – you’d be looking for a guitar teacher, a piano teacher, or a trumpet teacher.
 And if you have a specific genre or goal in mind, you’ll have an even better experience booking a Flamenco guitar teacher, a classical guitar teacher, or a country guitar teacher.
 Finding an instructor who lists these kinds of specific subjects will help you stay focused on your goals and individual needs.

 Even the best teachers and professionals once started out right where you are, as a beginner!
 And they may have even started teaching years before they became experts, gaining experience along the way.
 Because of this, it’s important to make sure your teacher is equipped to teach a student at your level.
 This isn’t a big deal for a beginner, but should be taken into account for intermediate and advanced students.